 On Thursday, July 8, 2021 Governor Jared Polis ended the Health Emergency Executive Orders for COVID-19 and rescinded all previous Executive Orders issued due to the COVID-19 pandemic, and signed a Recovery Executive Order focusing only on those measures related to the State’s recovery from the COVID-19 pandemic emergency.
 The Colorado Department of Human Services, Office of Behavioral Health (OBH) is committed to providing behavioral health providers with additional guidance and resources related to this latest Executive Order.

 On Aug.
 6, 2021, the State Board of Human Services adopted a rule change allowing DUI services to be provided using video technology and granting CDHS the discretion to determine if a remote licensing visit is applicable.
-All adopted changes are effective immediately and are expected to be considered for permanent adoption at the September State Board meeting.
+All adopted changes are effective immediately and were permanently adopted at the September State Board meeting.
 This emergency rule change reestablishes access to needed behavioral health services for individuals who cannot readily go to a facility for in-person treatment.

 To view the effective changes, click on the link below.

 Behavioral Health COVID-19 Resources

 - COVID-19 Public Health Emergency Response and 42 CFR Part 2 Guidance - SAMHSA